multycloud/multy-docs/docs/getting-started.md

 Terraform uses declarative configuration files to deploy your infrastructure.
 If you're unfamiliar with Terraform, there are a lot of great [tutorials](https://learn.hashicorp.com/tutorials/terraform/resource?in=terraform/configuration-language) at their website.
 Multy provides different resources that can be deployed in any major cloud.
-Documentation for the different resources is available at via the [terraform provider](https://registry.terraform.io/providers/multycloud/multy/latest/docs).
+Documentation for the different resources is available via the [Terraform provider](https://registry.terraform.io/providers/multycloud/multy/latest/docs).

 The following example deploys a simple `object_storage` resource with a hello world in both AWS and Azure: